Initially, the term codependency applied to those living in households with a substance abuser.

 But wait… why wouldn’t caring be healthy?

 Because there’s actually a marked difference between caretaking and caregiving.
 One is unhealthy, the other is not.
 Caregiving is rooted in love and kindness.
-Caretaking, however, is rooted in insecurity and the need for control or the need to be needed for fear of loss.
+Caretaking, however, is rooted in insecurity and the need for control, or the need to be needed, out of fear of loss.

 How does this manifest itself?